-The ELPA21 is the assessment used in Washington State to determine a student's eligibility for English Learner services.
 When a student first enrolls in Everett Public Schools, parents complete a Home Language Survey.
 This survey asks what language is spoken in the home, and what is the child's first language.
-If the answer to either question is a language other than English, the student takes an English language proficiency screener.
-This brief assessment determines a student's skill in listening to, speaking, reading, and writing English.
-If the student scores at a level 1 (emerging) or 2 (progressing), the student qualifies for EL services.
-If the student scores at a level 3 (proficient), the student does not qualify for EL support.
+If the answer to either question is a language other than English, the student takes the WIDA Screener.
+This brief assessment determines a student's skill in listening, speaking, reading, and writing English.
+If the student scores at an overall level 4 or below, the student qualifies for support through the Multilingual learner program.
+If the student scores at an overall level 4.5 or above, the student does not qualify for support through the Multilingual learner program.

-EL students are re-assessed on the annual ELPA21 in February.
-Their scores determine whether they continue to qualify for service in the following year.
-Students continue to qualify for EL support as long as they score at a level 1 0r 2.
-Once a student scores at a level 3, the student is exited from direct EL support.
-However, his or her progress is monitored for two additional years, and support is provided if the student struggles academically in his or her classes.
+Multilingual learners are re-assessed annually using the WIDA ACCESS or WIDA Alternate ACCESS each spring.
+Their scores on this assessment determine whether they continue to qualify for support through the ML program for the following year.
+Students continue to qualify for ML support based on the levels determined by the state.
+Once a student scores at a level or proficiency determined by the state, the student is exited from the ML program.
+However, student progress is monitored for two additional years, and support is provided if the student has difficulty in classes.

 Exit criteria will be determined by the state and updated as soon as it is available.